 The main purpose of networking is to build meaningful relationships and foster a real connection with others.
 Although it is sometimes perceived as awkward and cumbersome, it is necessary in all aspects of your professional career.
-You may be surprised to find you already have an established network, you just need to find the ways to further build those relationships.
+You may be surprised to find you already have an established network, you just need to find ways to further build those relationships.
 The following tips are ways you can find those connections and further expand your current network.

 1. Take Advantage of Your Personal Network

-Utilizing your personal network is the easiest way to start forming relationships, because it reduces the number of barriers between you and a certain organization or role you are interested in.
+Utilizing your personal network is the easiest way to start forming relationships because it reduces the number of barriers between you and a certain organization or role you are interested in.
 Family, friends, and colleagues can personally attest to your skills and character, so they are more willing to introduce you to someone in their network and help along the way.
 Additionally, a recruiter or hiring manager is more likely to seek a relationship if you share a mutual connection.
 Don’t underestimate the size of your network, as it is most likely much larger than you initially think.

 2. Tap into Your School’s Alumni Database

 If you are looking for additional resources to utilize, your alumni network is an advantageous resource to tap into.
-Similar to maximizing resources through your personal network, alumni are just as eager to give advice to help you succeed, since you share a solid foundation of experiences to build a strong connection.
+Similar to maximizing resources through your personal network, alumni are just as eager to advise to help you succeed, since you share a solid foundation of experiences to build a strong connection.
 Additionally, if a hiring manager asks an alumni about your qualifications, it is easier for them to vouch for your skills and integrity, given your shared educational background.
 It is never too early to start working with your alumni, so don’t hesitate to reach out.

 3. Get In Touch With a Recruiter

-Recruiters are a great resource to have because they can be advocate for you when talking with a potential employer.
+Recruiters are a great resource to have because they can advocate for you when talking with a potential employer.
 The job search and interview process can be overwhelming, so it is great to have a recruiter by your side and alleviate some stress.
 If there are positions that match your skills and experiences, they will make sure to introduce you to a variety of people and opportunities, as well as get your name out there.
 If you have never worked with a recruiter before, here are ways to introduce yourself to one.

 4. Reach Out Through Social Media